Why has visual technology rapidly evolved from display resolutions of 720p to 4K and beyond, while audio technology

-In the 1970’s, Ligeti created a new musical form which he called micropolyphony, to describe the chromatic, polyphonic musical textures he created in his works.
+In the 1960’s, Ligeti created a new musical form which he called micropolyphony, to describe the chromatic, polyphonic musical textures he created in his works.

-With the above distinctions in mind, micropolyphony can be more precisely described as microtonality in that uses chromatic tone cluster harmony (semitone derived intervals), perceived as a composite of (spectral; timbral) tone colors, rather than as a distinct structure of harmony (chord, harmonic progression).
+With the above distinctions in mind, micropolyphony could be more precisely described as microtonality in that uses chromatic tone cluster harmony (semitone derived intervals), perceived as a composite of (spectral; timbral) tone colors, rather than as a distinct structure of harmony (chord, harmonic progression).
 This type of chromatic, tone cluster harmony extends possibilities for the exploration of new forms of ‘tonality’ – beyond the functional harmony of earlier musical eras.

 Micropitch describes divisions of the pitch continuum into intervals of less than a semitone (100 cents).